 - Post-cure conditioning steps that stabilize the product

-- Moisture-related checks that correlate to shelf-life performance (often including aᵥ, when appropriate)
+- Moisture-related checks that correlate to shelf-life performance (often including aᵥ)

 - Foreign material controls tailored to gummy equipment and handling

 This level of control isn’t paperwork for paperwork’s sake.
-It’s what allows you to investigate deviations and complaints with evidence, not guesses.
+It lets you investigate deviations and complaints with evidence, not guesses.

 Finished-product specs should be gummy-specific

-One of the fastest ways to create compliance headaches is to reuse a capsule-style spec sheet for a gummy.
+One fast way to create compliance headaches?
+Reuse a capsule-style spec sheet for a gummy.
 Gummies need specifications that reflect what actually determines quality and stability over time.

 - Appearance and organoleptics with clear criteria